Augmented-Reality-Virtual-Reality-AR-VR/.github/profile/README.md

    Contribution guidelines typically refer to a set of instructions or recommendations that outline how individuals can contribute effectively to a project, community, or open-source initiative.
 These guidelines serve as a roadmap for contributors, helping them understand the expectations, processes, and best practices for participating in a collaborative effort.
-While specific guidelines can vary depending on the context, here are some common elements often found in contribution guidelines:
+While specific guidelines can vary depending on the context,
 </p>

+Here are some common elements often found in contribution guidelines:

 1. **Overview:**
    - Begin with a brief overview of the project, its goals, and the types of contributions that are welcome.